 Multi-national Food Company

-→Multi-national food company needed a reliable forecasting tool that would consistently predict the actual lift to baseline demand from trade promotions and media events.
-The challenge was to understand the correlations among the large numbers of variables with complex interactions.
+→Multi-national food company needed a reliable forecasting tool capable of predicting lift to baseline demand from trade promotions and media events.
+SO99+ came to the rescue.

-Crucially, the relationship O2’s customers have with their phone has changed - it’s become the remote control of their lives.
-This means their expectations in the level of service they receive has also changed as well.
-In this era of rapid evolution, O2 recognized the need to evolve the way it does business and the systems that support it.
+→In this era of rapid evolution in telecommunications, O2 recognized the need to evolve the way it does business and the systems that support it.

 Pilkington Automotive (NSG Group)

-→Pilkington Automotive was faced with unpredictable demand, a growing number of SKUs and a diverse range of customers, each expecting very different service levels, pricing and lead-times.
-This drove them to embark on a journey to build a more competitive supply chain.
+→Pilkington Automotive was faced with unpredictable demand, increasing SKUs and a diverse range of customers.
+This drove them to build a more competitive supply chain.

-→Pompea’s business was becoming increasingly complex and it was challenged to build the right inventory mix to serve its retail channels.
-The labor-intensive, time-consuming monthly planning process was no longer cutting it.
+→Pompea’s business became increasingly complex and it was challenged to build the right inventory.
+Their labor-intensive process was no longer cutting it.
 Something needed to change.

-→Repsol wanted to start a project to improve product service levels and knew it would not be easy because they wanted a flexible solution that did not interfere with the systems the company was already using.
+→Repsol wanted to start a project to improve product service levels and knew it would not be easy, that’s where we came in.

 Spar Gran Canaria

-→Based on the Canary Islands, Spar Gran Canaria was facing new direct to POS distribution restrictions from its suppliers trying to contain costs.
-As a result, it need to change its stock planning process.
+→Spar Gran Canaria faced new direct to POS distribution restrictions from suppliers trying to contain costs and needed to change its stock planning process.